-Fees Billed by EY
+Fees Billed by Ernst & Young LLP

-The table below shows the fees billed by EY for audit and other services provided to the Company in fiscal years 2016 and 2015.
+The table below shows the fees billed by EY for audit and other services provided to the Company in fiscal years 2017 and 2016.

 Figure 41.
-FY2016/2015 EY Fees Billed
+FY2017/2016 Fees Billed by Ernst & Young LLP

-Fiscal Year 2016 (\$) Fiscal Year 2015 (\$)
+Fiscal Year 2017 (\$) Fiscal Year 2016 (\$)

-Audit Fees (1) 4,697,837 4,736,008
+Audit Fees (1) 4,176,990 4,697,837

-Audit-Related Fees (2) 373,721 -
+Audit-Related Fees (2) 135,684 373,721

-Tax Fees (3) 265,527 82,634
+Tax Fees (3) 71,673 265,527

 All Other Fees

-TOTAL 5,337,085 4,818,642
+TOTAL 4,384,347 5,337,085

-(1) Audit Fees represent fees for professional services provided in connection with the audits of annual financial statements.
-Audit Fees also include reviews of quarterly financial statements, audit services related to other statutory or regulatory filings or engagements, and fees related to EY's audit of the effectiveness of the Company's internal control over financial reporting pursuant to section 404 of the Sarbanes-Oxley Act.

-(2) Audit-Related Fees represent fees for assurance and related services that are reasonably related to the audit or review of the Company's financial statements and are not reported above under "Audit Fees".
-These fees include due diligence and accounting consultations in connection with our proposed acquisition of KLA-Tencor Corporation.

-(3) Tax Fees represent fees for professional services for tax planning, tax compliance and review services related to foreign tax compliance and assistance with tax audits and appeals.
+- Audit Fees represent fees for professional services provided in connection with the audits of annual financial statements.
+Audit Fees also include reviews of quarterly financial statements, audit services related to other statutory or regulatory filings or engagements, and fees related to EY's audit of the effectiveness of the Company's internal control over financial reporting pursuant to section 404 of the Sarbanes-Oxley Act. - Audit-Related Fees represent fees for assurance and related services that are reasonably related to the audit or review of the Company's financial statements and are not reported above under "Audit Fees".
+These fees include accounting consultations in connection with our proposed acquisition of KLA-Tencor Corporation and due diligence fees. - Tax Fees represent fees for professional services for tax planning, tax compliance and review services related to foreign tax compliance and assistance with tax audits and appeals.

-The audit committee reviewed summaries of the services provided by EY and the related fees during fiscal year 2016 and has determined that the provision of non-audit services was compatible with maintaining the independence of EY as the Company's independent registered public accounting firm.
-The audit committee approved 100% of the services and related fee amounts for services provided by EY during fiscal year 2016.
+The audit committee reviewed summaries of the services provided by EY and the related fees during fiscal year 2017 and has determined that the provision of non-audit services was compatible with maintaining the independence of EY as the Company's independent registered public accounting firm.
+The audit committee approved 100% of the services and related fee amounts for services provided by EY during fiscal year 2017.